 - Should I spend more time with my spouse or partner or pursue my own interests?

 - Should I help out my children financially or emotionally or let them be independent?

 - Should I take care of my aging parents or other relatives who may need assistance?

 - Should I get involved in social causes or volunteer work that I care about?

 - Should I adopt a pet or foster a child?

 There is no right or wrong answer to these questions.
-Each empty nester has to find their own balance between their needs, wants and resources.
-The key is to be open-minded, flexible and proactive in planning for one’s future.
-Empty nesters can also seek support from their spouse, partner, friends, family members, counselors, coaches or other professionals who can help them navigate this transition.
+Each empty nester has to find their own balance between their needs, wants, and resources.
+The key is to be open-minded, flexible, and proactive in planning for one’s future.
+Empty nesters can also seek support from their spouse, partner, friends, family members, counselors, coaches, or other professionals who can help them navigate this transition.

-Empty nesters: a conclusion
+Empty Nesters: a conclusion

-Being an empty nester can be both exciting and challenging.
+And being an empty nester can be both exciting and challenging.
 It can be an opportunity to explore new possibilities and reinvent oneself, or it can be a source of stress and anxiety.
 The way one experiences this stage of life depends largely on how one perceives and responds to it.
 Empty nesters can make the most of this time by embracing the changes, celebrating this new phase of life.